quicwg/base-drafts/draft-ietf-quic-tls.md

-Retry packets (see the Retry Packet section of {{QUIC-TRANSPORT}}) carry a Retry Integrity Tag that provides two properties: it allows discarding packets that have accidentally been corrupted by the network, and it ensures that valid Retry packets cannot be sent by off-path attackers.
+Retry packets (see the Retry Packet section of {{QUIC-TRANSPORT}}) carry a Retry Integrity Tag that provides two properties: it allows discarding packets that have accidentally been corrupted by the network, and it mitigates off-path attackers' ability to send valid Retry packets.

 The Retry Integrity Tag is a 128-bit field that is computed as the output of AEAD_AES_128_GCM used with the following inputs: